anjumafia89/Flight-Cost-Calculation-ECP-/README.md

-I have used the QASE tool to create test cases and imported CSV files.
-Black Box Testing (ECP) is utilized for creating the test cases.
+I used the QASE tool to create test cases and imported CSV files, utilizing Black Box Testing (ECP) for creating the test cases.
+There are 3 suites and 540 test cases.

 These are the requirements: